ianrastall/text-utils/tutorials/asm/tutorial-asm-08.md

-# Chapter 8: x64 Instruction Set Fundamentals
+# 8. x64 Instruction Set Fundamentals

 ## 8.1 The Critical Importance of Understanding the x64 Instruction Set